Skewen railway station: Facilities

-The station is unmanned; there is no ticket office or platform barrier.
+The station is unstaffed; there is no ticket office or platform barrier.
 Passengers must buy their tickets from the conductor on the train.
 Amenities provided include waiting shelters, customer help points, digital CIS displays and timetable poster boards.
-Step-free access is available on both platforms via ramps from the car park and road above.
+Step-free access is available on both platforms via ramps from the car park and the road above.

 History

 The first station here was opened in 1882 by the Great Western Railway as Dynevor and renamed in 1904.
 It was resited a little to the east in 1910 and closed by the Western Region of British Railways in 1964.
 The present station was opened to the west as part of the Swanline initiative in 1994.

 Services

 The typical service pattern is one train approximately every two hours in each direction, with some peak period extras.
 Trains operate mainly to Cardiff and Swansea, but some westbound services continue to Llanelli, Carmarthen and Milford Haven.

 No trains stop here on Sundays.
 A normal weekday service operates on most bank holidays.